greg-raven/Uncommon-Sense/_drafts/staging.md

 Freedom of men under government is to have a standing rule to live by, common to every one of that society and made by the legislative power vested in it and not to be subject to the inconstant, uncertain, arbitrary will of another man.
 John Locke

-I have no reason to suppose that he, who would take away my Liberty, would not when he had me in his Power, take away everything else.
-John Locke

-The right to privacy is one of the most cherished rights an American citizen has; the right to privacy sets America apart from totalitarian states in which the interests of the state prevail over individual rights.
-A fundamental part of our concept of ordered liberty is the right to protect one?s home and family against dangerous intrusions subject to the criminal law.
-John Louis Coffey

-An unlimited power to tax involves, necessarily, a power to destroy; because there is a limit beyond which no institution and no property can bear taxation.
-John Marshall

 By a continuing process of inflation, governments can confiscate, secretly and unobserved, an important part of the wealth of their citizens.
 There is no subtler, no surer means of overturning the existing basis of society than to debauch the currency.
 The process engages all the hidden forces of economic law on the side of destruction, and does it in a manner which not one man in a million is able to diagnose.
 John Maynard Keynes

 The whole freedom of man consists either in spiritual or civil liberty.
 John Milton